MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-81-support.md

 ## What happens to Microsoft 365 Apps on Windows 8.1 after January 10, 2023

 Support for Windows 8.1 ended on January 10, 2023.
-As of that date, Microsoft 365 Apps is no longer supported on a device running Windows 8.1.
+As of that date, Microsoft 365 Apps is no longer supported on a device running Windows 8.1, although your apps, such as Word, will continue to work.

-In addition to not being supported, the following restrictions will apply to Microsoft 365 Apps on devices running Windows 8.1 after February 14, 2023.
+In addition to not being supported, the following restrictions will apply to Microsoft 365 Apps on devices running Windows 8.1.

 - You won't receive any new feature, security, or other quality updates for an existing installation of Microsoft 365 Apps.
 - You won't be able to install a new version of Microsoft 365 Apps.